COSIMA/ACCESS-OM2-1-025-010deg-report/README.md

 The report figures are in `ACCESS-OM2-1-025-010deg-report/figures`.
 Please note:
 * If you make a new notebook, put it in a new subdirectory of `ACCESS-OM2-1-025-010deg-report/figures`.
 Each notebook should be in a separate subdirectory (i.e. exactly one notebook per subdirectory), and all its output figures should be saved in that subdirectory so we can easily tell which script generated each plot.
-* For LaTeX compatibility, don't use spaces in your subdirectory name, Jupyter notebook filename, or output image filenames.
+* For LaTeX compatibility, don't use spaces or dots (other than for the final tag) in your subdirectory name, Jupyter notebook filename, or output image filenames.
 * PDF is preferred for figures (especially line plots), otherwise PNG but not JPG.

 The tutorial from the 2018 COSIMA workshop may be useful for those new to the COSIMA Cookbook.